KleistLab/WarpDemuX/README.md

 - cnn_*: CNN method detection results
 - mvs_*: MVS method detection results

-**Quality Metrics:**
+**Segmentation Metrics:**
-- adapter_med_dt/mad_dt: Dwell time statistics.
+- adapter_dt_med/mad: Dwell time statistics.
 Median/median absolute deviation for the dwell time per translocation event in the adapter.
+- adapter_event_mean/std/med/mad: Mean/standard deviation/median/median absolute deviation over the segmented adapter signal, which itself is the mean per detected translocation event.
+- seg_barcode_start: Position of the barcode start in the segmented adapter signal.
+Only available when consensus refined segmentation is used.
+- sig_barcode_start: Position of the barcode start in the original signal.
+Only available when consensus refined segmentation is used.

+**Failure Reasons:**
 - fail_reason: Specific cause of detection failure

 For a more detailed explanation of the failed reads output, please refer to the [ADAPTed documentation](https://github.com/KleistLab/ADAPTed/blob/main/README.md#output).